Grandma’s bakestones (Welsh cakes)

 1lb self-raising flour

-8oz margerine
+8oz margarine/butter

 1 cup caster sugar